koor-tech/handbook.koor.tech/docs/people-ops/onboarding.md

 When a new teammate joins, we take the opportunity for the whole company to come together and welcome them to the team.
 Like the Biweekly Team call, this call is different than all other Koor Technologies, Inc. meetings because it is mostly focused on the team we're building, not our product or programs or customer relationships.
 We do this ritual to celebrate the growth of our team, to reflect back on how we've grown over time and how every single new person has changed the trajectory of our company, to form new relationships among ourselves and to help everyone know the newest member of the Koor Technologies, Inc. team.

-- We use our [all-team notes document](https://docs.google.com/document/d/1XQiasChN13tK5RUCyGb5P6qjxWFrNWoe8WlKNYBSpCc/edit#) to guide the conversation
+- We use our [retro and planning notes document](https://docs.google.com/document/d/1TZiFUMAEFN1o6ymrE92SfW3OVEeMWcfifwaCSVWffXg/edit) to guide the conversation
-- We go through in order of Start Date from our [Team Milestones](#TODO)
+- We go through in order of Start Date from our [Product Milestones]([#TODO](https://koor.tech/development-roadmap/))
 - Each person introduces themselves, explains their role, and shares some tidbit about themselves (which changes for each meeting).
 - Each person then calls on the next teammate on the list.